softlayer/jumpgate/developer-guide.md

 # Creating Your Driver

-There are many places where you could begin building your first driver, but we've generally found starting with the index and the Identity driver (Keystone) to be the easiest.
+There are many places where you could begin building your first driver, but we've generally found starting with the compute index and the Identity driver (Keystone) to be the easiest.
 We're going to cover how to build out a couple endpoints to give you an idea.
 From there, you can use the SoftLayer driver that ships with this project as a further example of other endpoints, should you need it.

 Note that there are no restrictions on how you build your driver as long as you make it work with the Falcon framework.
 You are free to use whatever libraries, tools, and folder layout you are most comfortable with.
 This document will use the same style as the SoftLayer driver for consistency, but you are not required to do this for your driver.